Reconcyl/myco/README.md

 Myco is an experiment in artificial life based on [fungeoid](http://esolangs.org/wiki/Fungeoid) organisms.
 To run, clone this repository and run `cargo run --release`.

 The idea of Myco is that ants (which are internally referred to as organisms, though this phrasing is somewhat bad) move around on and modify a 2D grid of bytes, which are interpreted as instructions.
 Over 100 bytes are currently assigned instructions.
 Bytes with no instruction assigned to them are displayed as `..` and do nothing when executed.
 My hope is that random mutations and write errors will be able to create abiogenesis and evolution, though this has not yet been achieved.
-See the file `doc/organism.md` for more specifics on the behavior of ants.
+See the file `doc/organism.md` for more specifics on the behavior of ants (further introduction can be found in [this video](https://www.youtube.com/watch?v=zoA1G7jY02U)).

 The Myco interface is mostly interacted with through commands.
 To begin typing a command, type `:`.
 To see a list of all commands and what they do, refer to `doc/commands.md`.